Developed by Matt Peck, WSU-NIH T32 Program Coordinator and Assistant Professor

 - “Entering Research” is built for mentees.
 We look at pieces of this curriculum for you to use as both the mentor and a mentee in mentoring triads.

 - “Entering Mentoring” was built for mentors to explore competencies.
-We’ve also used this curriculum in RCR and with faculty since 2022.
-Matt’s favorite parts are the case studies.
+We’ve also used this curriculum in RCR and with faculty since 2022, especially the case studies.

 - “Learn.
 Inspire.
 Foster.
-Transform.” created by the Transformational Change Initiative at Washington State University has been shown to improve inclusion in classroom settings, and principles should transfer to inclusion in research ecosystems.
+Transform.” created by the Transformational Change Initiative at Washington State University has been shown to improve performance in classroom settings, and we transfer principles to enhance thriving in research ecosystems.

 Curriculum used for this four by two-hour meeting workshop